tsipkens/atems/README.md

 The first step in the image analysis process is to import images.
 Images can be handled in one of two ways.

 The first is as a Matlab structure, with one entry in the structure for each image loaded.
-To generate this structure, one can use the `tools.load_imgs` function, either giving a folder name as an input or no argument (to use a file explorer).
+To generate this structure, one can use the `tools.load_imgs(...)` function, either giving a folder name as an input or no argument (to use a file explorer).
 To use the test images:

 ```Matlab
 Imgs = tools.load_imgs('images');  % load the images